MakennaAllred/startup/README.md

   1. I'm dropping the calendar page.
 I'm focusing on the functionality of the other pages, and will come back to it if time permits/if it proves to be necessary.
   2. The app will now function as a calendar sharing platform where you can see the events of others
   3. The notifications page will become an event page where you will see your events, the events of a selected user, and the latest events scheduled

+# Java Deliverables
+1. On my home page (index.html) I have a corresponding login.js file that saves the username to local storage where it is accessed in other functions later on
+2. After pressing the log in button I implemented a window change that takes users to the events page.
+3. The events page is what I'm most proud of.
+It features three update columns: users, my events and latest events.
+  - The users column I arguably spent way too much time on and created an accordion drop down feature where you can click on a user and it will populate a list of the events that user has scheduled.
+If that user doesn't have any events, when clicked the list will say no events scheduled or something like that.
+This is a dynamic feature so as users are added to the array right now, a new accordion tab will populate with their lists.
+It took forever but I think it's so cool!
+  - my events is the middle column that populates after a user schedules an event on the add new event tab.
+Right now, it will only display one event at a time, but in the future I want to implement changes that show the most recent 6 events scheduled by the user.
+I also might edit the way the date and time stamp appears.
+  - lastly I have the latest event column.
+It populates from an array of users and another array of events.
+I have a set interval function that adds a new event every 7 seconds but it only displays the most recent 6 events.
+4. Overall, this was a difficult assignment, but I'm super proud of what I was able to accomplish and I look forward to being able to refine my work even further!